aiqc/AIQC/README.md

 	</li>
 	</br>
 	<li>
-		💾&nbsp;&nbsp;<i>Reproducibility</i>, not only because the workflow is persisted (e.g. encoder metadata) but also because it provides standardized classes as opposed to open ended scripting (e.g. 'X_train, y_test').
+		💾&nbsp;&nbsp;<i>Reproducibility</i>, not only because the workflow is persisted (e.g. encoder metadata) but also because it provides standardized classes as opposed to open-ended scripting (e.g. 'X_train, y_test').
 	</li>
 	</br>
 	<li>
 		🎛️&nbsp;&nbsp;<i>No need to install and maintain</i> application and database servers for experiment tracking.
 SQLite is just a highly-performant and portable file that is automatically configured by `aiqc.setup()`.
-AIQC is just a pip-installable Python package that works great in Jupyter, and provides a Dash-Plotly user interface (UI) for a <i>real-time experiment tracking</i>.
+AIQC is just a pip-installable Python package that works great in Jupyter (or any IDE/shell), and provides a Dash-Plotly user interface (UI) for a <i>real-time experiment tracking</i>.
 	</li>
 </ol>
 </br>